 Scams and Fraud

 Fraudsters sometimes use the names of National Audit Office (NAO) staff, including the NAO Chairman, the head of the NAO the Comptroller & Auditor General (C&AG), or derivatives of “National Audit Office”, in an attempt to defraud people.
+They may also use our address on their letters to try and trick you:

 One recent e-mail scam included an image of a fake passport containing a photograph of a former head of the NAO.

-Examples of other e-mail scams include:
+Examples of other e-mail or letter scams include:

 - A message alleging to come from the C&AG (head of the NAO) offering to transfer funds to your bank account.
 This is not a genuine letter.
 No matter how real these messages may seem – even if they have authentic-looking NAO logos, stamps, or forms of identification (such as a passport) – no member of NAO staff will ever offer to transfer funds into a personal bank account.